Classification of simple Lie superalgebras in characteristic $2$: The two methods of superization for

-For $p=2$, \textbf{every}\footnote{Provided there is a $\Zee/2$-grading on it.
-Since every simple Lie algebra has a non-zero toral subalgebra, it has a $\Zee/2$-grading.} $\Zee/2$-graded simple Lie algebra has ``hidden supersymmetries" (more precisely, unless $\fg$ is restricted, its space has to be enlarged prior to superization, as described below).
-These supersymmetries were first documented for restricted Lie algebras $\fg$ in \cite{BGL2} but the reason for these supersymmetries remained unclear until now.
-For (conjecturally all) examples of \textbf{non-linear} in roots $\Zee/2$-gradings existing only for $p=2$ (for Kaplansky algebras), and related new series of Lie superalgebras, see \cite{BGLLS}.
-For explicit examples of linear $\Zee/2$-gradings of simple vectorial Lie algebras, and their superizations, see \cite{BGLLS1,BGLLS2}; for new examples, see \S\ref{Z2gra}.
+For $p=2$, the space of \textbf{every} $\Zee/2$-graded simple Lie algebra $\fg$ can be endowed with a Lie superalgebra structure (more precisely, unless $\fg$ is restricted, its space has to be enlarged prior to superization, as described below).
+For restricted Lie algebras $\fg$, these ``hidden supersymmetries" were first discovered in \cite{BGL2}, but their mechanism remained unclear until now.